vbrednikov/infra/README.md

           reddit-app
 ```

-> The app uses TPC port 9292 for external comminucation, you need to open it in Google cloud firewall.
+> The app uses TCP port 9292 for external comminucation, you need to open it in Google cloud firewall.
 In the examples below, network firewall tag "puma-server" is used to allow it.
 You can create this rule using the following command:
 >
 > ```
 > gcloud compute firewall-rules create default-puma-server2 --allow=tcp:9292 --description="Reddit app on puma server" --direction=IN --network=default --target-tags=puma-server